civicrm/civicrm-cxn-rpc/README.md

    * Crypto: The payload and ttl are signed by cxn.civicrm.org (RSA, 2048-bit key) and transferred in plaintext.
  * [RegistrationMessage](src/Message/RegistrationMessage.php) (SaveTheWhales.org => AddressCleanup.com)
    * Use case: A CiviCRM site registers with an application.
    * Payload: The registration includes a unique identifer for the connection, a shared secret, and a callback URL.
+(More discussion below.)
    * Crypto: A temporary secret is generated and encrypted with the application's public key (RSA-2048).
 The payload is encrypted (AES-CBC), dated (ttl), and signed (HMAC-SHA256) using the secret.
 (See also: [AesHelper](src/AesHelper.php), StdMessage)
    * Note: The registration *request* uses RegistrationMessage, but the *acknowledgement* uses StdMessage.
  * [StdMessage](src/Message/StdMessage.php) (AddressCleanup.com => SaveTheWhales.org)